 Weight capacity to 400 lbs – Top 3 Best Recumbent exercise bikes with 400 lbs capacity

 Most bikes do come with some form of heart rate monitoring there are exceptions and they do tend to be at the lower end of the price range.

 The most common form is the use of hand pulse sensors.
 I’m not really a big fan of these because they can be hard to get a good reliable reading from – with many not being able to get them to work properly.
 You may be ok and if so they can help you monitor your heart rate for training in your heart rate zone and doing heart recovery tests.

-I prefer the use of the heart rate strap and this isn’t that common with only a few bikes offering this under $1000.
+I prefer the use of the heart rate strap and this isn’t that common with only a few bikes offering this at more affordable range.